cwittens/DispersiveShallowWater.jl/README.md

 ## Authors

-The package is mainly developed and maintained by Joshua Lampert (University of Hamburg) with contributions from Hendrik Ranocha (Johannes Gutenberg University Mainz).
+The package is mainly developed and maintained by Joshua Lampert (University of Hamburg) with contributions from Hendrik Ranocha (Johannes Gutenberg University Mainz) and Collin Wittenstein (Johannes Gutenberg University Mainz).
 Some parts of this repository are based on parts of [Dispersive-wave-schemes-notebooks.
 A Broad Class of Conservative Numerical Methods for Dispersive Wave Equations](https://github.com/ranocha/Dispersive-wave-schemes-notebooks) by Hendrik Ranocha, Dimitrios Mitsotakis and David Ketcheson.